LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 #### Example 4: Accept-Reject Sampling

-I covered Rejection Sampling in another [post](/posts/2025/01/2025-01-28-rejection-sampling/) but a quick summary is that it is a method where you
+I covered Rejection Sampling in another [post](/posts/2025/01/2025-01-28-rejection-sampling/), but a quick summary is that it is a method where you:
-1. sample values in a target probability distribution's sample space either using proposal distribution such as the uniform distribution over the whole space or with a more constrained distribution (e.g. a gaussian centred about the mode of your target distribution),
+1. sample values in a target probability distribution's sample space either using a proposal distribution such as the uniform distribution over the whole space or with a more constrained distribution (e.g. a gaussian centred about the mode of your target distribution);
-2. generate an equal number of uniformly distributed samples scaled by the probability of those samples under the proposal distribution and some scalar multiple to ensure that the highest value is larger than the highest value in your target distribution (the heights),
+2. generate an equal number of uniformly distributed samples scaled by the probability of those samples under the proposal distribution and some scalar multiple to ensure that the highest value is larger;
-3. reject any samples that have values larger heights than the target probability density for the sample
+3. reject any samples that have values larger heights than the target probability density for the sample.

 This generates representative samples of your target distribution.